New Year. New City. New Focus.

 I’m sharing my story and I implore you to begin to share your story too.
 It doesn’t have to be on a blog or even to another person as you begin this work.
 It can start by letting out a scream or finally letting the tears you’ve held so tightly within your chest begin to flow.
 It can start in a bedside journal.
 It can lead to a phone call or a conversation with your closest friend.
 It can lead to making more time to reconnect with the things that light you up and make the time fly by.
 It can lead to your freedom.
 It can lead to a life worth living.
 It WILL lead you out of the darkness you currently reside in when you’re not performing for the world around you.

-Life does NOT get easier.
-But we learn.
+Life does not necessarily get easier, but we grow.
 We get wiser.
+We learn what we can and cannot control.
 We let go of the need to appear perfect all the time.
 We gain the tools to cope in a healthy manner.
 We learn to get in touch with who we really are and ditch the mask.
-I am learning that the more layers I peel back on the onion of my holistic health issues, the more work I discover.
+I am learning that the more layers I peel back on the onion of my holistic health, the more work I discover.
 It has not gotten easier, but I am more comfortable taking the next steps.
 I am more at ease admitting to those close to me what’s going on.
-I am more convinced than ever that this work is the most important work of my life, and I am genuinely thrilled to share what’s helped with anxiety, autoimmunity, perfectionism, codependency, and a few other terms that attempt to encapsulate what ails myself and many others.
+I am more convinced than ever that this work is the most important work of my life, and I am genuinely thrilled to share what’s helped with the anxiety, autoimmunity, disordered eating, people pleasing, and perfectionism as I know these “invisible” issues plague the lives of so many wonderful people.

 I hope this resonates with at least one person out there.
 I am talking to you, and I am dedicating myself to writing more frequently, honestly, openly, and without fear.